 FAQs Section

-- How do I know when tortellini is done cooking?
-Tortellini is cooked when it floats to the surface of the boiling water, usually indicating it is done.
+- How do i know it’s done?
+When it floats to the top of the boiling water it’s usually ready.

 Conclusion